OpenGridForum/ORCA-Fed-Interop/README.md

       the ORCA Federation and Interoperability Working Group (ORCA-FI WG).
 ORCA’s mission is to support managed but open access to data, applications and infrastructure resources needed to conduct research across a globally distributed community.
-The purpose of the ORCA-FI WG is to facilitate the further adoption by the research community of federation tooling based on the NIST Cloud Federation Reference Architecture (CFRA) and federation-specific standards being developed by IEEE P2302 WG.
+The purpose of the ORCA-FI WG is to facilitate the further adoption by the research community of federation tooling based on the NIST Cloud Federation Reference Architecture (CFRA), SP 500-332, and federation-specific standards being developed by IEEE P2302 WG to complement existing federation-relevant standards.

 Charter Focus / Purpose and Scope:

-      NIST published the CFRA (SP 500-332) in February 2020.
-The IEEE P2302 WG is currently working on federation-specific standards in support of the CFRA.
-This will complement existing standards that are directly relevant to managing federations.

-      The specific scope of the ORCA-FI WG will be to: 1) collect, curate and make discoverable federation and interoperability toolsets that are consistent with the NIST CFRA and supportive of IEEE standards;
+      The specific scope of the ORCA-FI WG is to: 1) collect, curate and make discoverable federation and interoperability toolsets that are consistent with the NIST CFRA and supportive of IEEE standards;
       2) inform the further refinement of the NIST CFRA and federation/interoperability standards being developed through the IEEE P2303 WG; and 3) develop and socialize use cases across research groups in academia,